Color: Anthracite Grey/Mars Red

 The Beast’s got a few flex grooves, but it remains a very stiff shoe – due to sheer thickness of the material used.

 Inner half of the forefoot uses a filament mesh kind of material sandwiched between the outsole and midsole.
 You can see this going over the flex grooves; not sure what this meant for.

 It is possible that this material adds extra stiffness to the (softer) white side, trying to compensate for the firmer density of the red half.

 For cushioning, the Beast ’14 depends on a full length insert of adaptable DNA gel.
 This is different from the new ‘Super DNA’ foam which has been in the news lately.
 This is the old school, original DNA which has non-Newtonian properties – the ability to change viscosity based on footstrike pressure.

 In simple words, the DNA gel is soft when walking, and turns firmer when things speed up.
-A great youtube video which explains this is here.
 The image above shows you how the DNA looks like inside the shoe – the picture is that of a Glycerin 9 tear-down.

 Plenty of coverage on the outsole, with the entire surface being hard rubber – no blown rubber under the forefoot.
 This is also a near-full contact outsole, except for the small midfoot gap covered by the plastic shank.
 Heel part is partially segmented by a groove, making it something which can be described as a semi-crash pad.